Wills Articles

 Inform your Doctor

-It is possible that a physician will hesitate to act on a Living Will if he or she is not given advance notice of it and a chance to talk with their patient about it.
+It is possible that a physician will hesitate to act on a Living Will/Health Care Directive if he or she is not given advance notice of it and a chance to talk with their patient about it.
 It is therefore a good idea to provide a copy to the family member named as your representative in it as well as your family doctor.
 You should talk it over with them to ensure that your wishes are known.
 This may give them the greater confidence needed to comply with a Living Will.

 Some Matters Dealt with In Sask Legislation